CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * select the preferred computing enviroment (based on your needs) and click on _+ Create instance_

 Next, the system will create your private work space in SD Desktop.
 The process is completely authomated and might take up to 30 minutes.
+During this time, you can close your browser / log out /leave your browser window open/

 If the process is sucessfull you will be able to see........